OTAKUWeBer/hangman-game/README.md

 ## Description

-This is a simple Hangman game implemented in [Python/JavaScript/etc.].
+This is a simple Hangman game implemented in Python.
 The game involves guessing letters to reveal a hidden word before running out of attempts.

 ## Features